open/close all folders

 - Later on, when Cloud is out of commission, Cid Highwind, the last member to join, is nominated by Barret to lead the group, because despite his seniority, Barret admits that he really isn't leadership material, and Cid is an experienced veteran of Shinra's space program.
 Well, that, and the fact that the Highwind belongs to him.

-- Fire Emblem: Path of Radiance suddenly promotes Ike to leader of the Greil Mercenaries, despite almost everyone else having more experience than him.
+- In Fire Emblem: Path of Radiance, Ike is suddenly promoted to leader of the Greil Mercenaries, despite almost everyone else having more experience than him.
 Justified in the fact that Greil was his father, and Ike was going to eventually inherit the group if Greil hadn't perished.
-This actually is a sore point for many characters who leave the squad as a result.
-Later event prove this was a good idea.
+This actually is a sore point for two characters who leave the squad as a result.
+Later events prove that Ike was indeed worthy of the promotion.

-- Blazing Sword has Lyn, who never knew she was royalty and is suddenly Lord Caelin when her Grandfather dies a few years after she finds out (her parents having died years earlier).
+- Fire Emblem: The Blazing Blade has Lyn, who never knew she was royalty and is suddenly Lord Caelin when her Grandfather dies a few years after she finds out (her parents having died years earlier).
 Justified in that, well, that's kind of how royalty works.
 Also, the player character, technically, being trusted to guide pretty much an army when he/she has zero experience in the matter.

 - When the Player Character of Persona 3 is named official field leader of SEES, he (or she, in the PSP Updated Re-release) isn't quite the newest member, but might as well be thanks to being a New Transfer Student on top of being new to SEES and the concepts of Personas and the Dark Hour.